 HB 57 – Relating to Percentage of Elector Votes Required to Approve an Amendment or a Revision

-On Monday, March 25, HB 57 by Representative Rick Roth (R-Palm Beach Gardens) was heard in the House Civil Justice Subcommittee and was reported favorably with 10 yeas and 5 nays.
-AIF’s Senior Vice President of State and Federal Affairs, Brewster Bevis, stood in support of this legislation.
+On Monday, April 8, HB 57 by Representative Rick Roth (R-Palm Beach Gardens) was heard in the House State Affairs Committee and was reported favorably with 15 yeas and 6 nays.
+AIF stood in support of this legislation.

 This bill changes the vote threshold for amendments and revisions to Florida’s constitution from the current 60% of elector votes to 66 and 2/3%.

-HB 57 will now move to the House State Affairs Committee.
+HB 57 will now move to the House Judiciary Committee.

 AIF supports the measures contained in this bill to prevent interest groups’ circumvention of the legislature in revising Florida’s constitution.